The Supreme Court and its branches — What it is to America and Americans.

 - Learn more about the Crier and his authoritative “Oyez!“

 - Make a list of the guidelines visitors are asked to follow (Visitor Etiquette).

 - Learn more about Crawford’s “Progress of Civilization” Pediment.

 - Read an abridged version of the Webster-Hayne debate.
 Narrate.

-- Make a list of the sixteen presidents who have, as of this date, also served as senators.
+- Make a list of the seventeen presidents who have, as of this date, also served as senators.

 - Explain how the Supreme Court is like a wheel within a wheel when it comes to balancing the machinery of our nation (see pg.
 96).

 - Make a flip book showing the three branches of government and their roles if you did not already do that in Lesson 2.